MacBono/GameC/G1&2_README.txt

 		- Engine\GameSession.cs - just adding them along with other starting skills

 	**I have added Weapon skills created by me to Engine\Skills\SkillFactories\BasicWeaponFactory.cs in order to be able to learn them as basic skills.
 	*I have expanded every basic weapon move(located in Engine\Skills\BasicWeaponMoves) with it's decorator.
-I did that to

 	I have created a new directory Engine\Skills\NewWeaponMoves where I put all my new classes:
 	- CloneAxe.cs